Roger Brown (basketball, born 1942): Legacy

-On February 15, 2013, Brown was announced as one of five direct inductees to join the Naismith Hall of Fame, having been elected by the Hall's ABA Committee.
+On February 15, 2013, Brown was announced as one of five direct inductees to join the Naismith Memorial Basketball Hall of Fame, having been elected by the Hall's ABA Committee.
+Several people were present to watch the ceremony in Springfield, such as Smith, several Pacers teammates, both of Brown's wives alongside several of his children while Reggie Miller and teammate Mel Daniels presented for Brown.
 He was inducted in September 2013.